noahlz/factorials/README.md

-# Exploring Clojure with Factorials
+# Exploring Clojure with Factorial Computation

 This project demonstrates a variety of of [Clojure](http://clojure.org) language features and library functions using factorial computation as an example.